 Griot is Haiti’s national dish that, traditionally, is made with pork shoulder and a citrus and chili marinade, with the pork cooked via broiling or frying.
 Griot is usually served with pikliz, or a slaw made with cabbage, carrot, and chili peppers.
 Sounds delicious, right?

-You can try this scrumptious dish at Griot 305, known as one of the best spots in the city to find Haitian cuisine.
-Located in the North Miami neighborhood, the griot is the star of the menu, but other options include beef and okra, plantains, and stewed goat.
+You can try this scrumptious dish at Fidele Seafood Restaurant, one of the best spots in Miami to find Haitian food.
+Located in the North Miami neighborhood, the griot is the star of the menu, but other options include the deep-fried whole snapper, plantains, and stewed goat.

 This bustling bakery is one of the area’s few sources of hand-rolled, Haitian patty (Haitian pate).
 Golden and crispy on the outside, yet chewy (but not overly doughy) on the inside, they go particularly well with a fresh-brewed coffee.